chloekeenan/Project-2/README.md

 # Credits

-- Rock Paper Scissors Game - UI & JavaScript (https://youtu.be/WR_pWXJZiRY) vide on Youtube was used to inspire me and help with the structure of the game.
+- Rock Paper Scissors Game - UI & JavaScript (https://youtu.be/WR_pWXJZiRY) video on Youtube was used to inspire me and help with the structure of the game.

 - (https://www.w3schools.com/) was used to help learn JavaScript and implement it into my project.